hasic-haris/chemical-reaction-data/README.md

 # Chemical Reaction Data
-This project introduces a comprehensive yet lightweight package to facilitate downloading, extraction and preparation of chemical reaction information data.
+This project introduces a comprehensive yet lightweight package to facilitate downloading, extraction and preparation of open-source chemical reaction data.

 ## Setup
-To use the ***chemical_reaction_data*** package, please ensure that the [ord-schema](https://github.com/open-reaction-database/ord-schema), [py7zr](https://github.com/miurahr/py7zr), [tqdm](https://github.com/tqdm/tqdm), and [rdkit](https://github.com/rdkit/rdkit) libraries are available.
+To use the ***chemical_reaction_data*** package, please ensure that the [ord-schema](https://github.com/open-reaction-database/ord-schema), [py7zr](https://github.com/miurahr/py7zr), [tqdm](https://github.com/tqdm/tqdm) and [rdkit](https://github.com/rdkit/rdkit) libraries are available.
 A minimal execution environment can be set up using [conda](https://docs.conda.io/en/latest/) and [pip](https://pip.pypa.io/en/stable/) as follows: